Hofls/useful-info/ideas-strategies-concepts/books.md

 ```
 * Books:
 ```
-Basic Economics, The Mythical Man-Month, Cosmos, A Short History of Nearly Everything
+The Mythical Man-Month, Cosmos, A Short History of Nearly Everything
 ```